Techtonique/nnetsauce/README.md

 Your contributions are welcome, and valuable.
 Please, make sure to __read__ the [Code of Conduct](CONTRIBUTING.md) first.

-For Pull Requests, let's strive to use [`black`](https://black.readthedocs.io/en/stable/) for formatting.
+In Pull Requests, let's strive to use [`black`](https://black.readthedocs.io/en/stable/) for formatting.
 Like this:
 ```bash
 pip install black
 black --line-length=60 file_submitted_for_pr.py